mafintosh/conversation-stream/README.md

 # Request-Stream

-Request-Stream is a stream implementing a JSON request and response protocol
+Request-Stream allows you to send a JSON request and wait for a JSON reply over a stream

 	npm install request-stream

 ## Summary

-Request-Stream allows you to send a JSON request and wait for a reply over a stream
+Request-Stream makes it easy to implement request/response services over streams.

 To listen and reply to requests you just need to listen to the `request` event